[HISTORY: Adopted by the City Council of the City of East Orange 12-3-2018 by Ord. No. 43-2018. Amendments noted where applicable.]

 Since Comcast has substantially performed its obligations under its previous franchise agreement and under applicable law, the City has no reason to believe that in the future Comcast will fail to comply with its obligations under a renewal franchise agreement or under applicable law.

 If Comcast undertakes all commitments set forth in this ordinance and performs its obligations pursuant to the terms and conditions hereunder, the City will have reasonable assurance that Comcast will meet the City's future cable-related needs.

-Except where, by the context, it is clear that a different meaning is intended, the following words and expressions shall have the meanings given herein.
-Said meanings are intended to supplement the definitions provided in the following: Federal Communications Commission (FCC) rules and regulations at 47 CFR 76.1 et seq. as amended; the Communications Act of 1934 at 47 U.S.C. § 521 et seq., as amended; and the Cable Television Act, N.J.S.A.
-48:5A-1 et seq., as amended, and shall in no way be construed to broaden, alter or conflict with federal and state definitions:
+For the purpose of this ordinance, the following terms, phrases, words and their derivations shall have the meaning given herein.
+Such meaning or definition of terms is supplemental to those definitions of the Federal Communications Commission ("FCC") rules and regulations, 47 CFR 76.1 et seq., and the Cable Communications Policy Act, 47 U.S.C. § 521 et seq., as amended, and the Cable Television Act, N.J.S.A.
+48:5A-1 et seq., and shall in no way be construed to broaden, alter or conflict with the federal and state definitions:

 - BASIC CABLE SERVICE

 - Any service tier, which includes the retransmission of local television broadcast signals as defined by the FCC.